 MMV’s mission is to treat and protect people from malaria today, and develop next-generation medicines for tomorrow that will contribute to the eradication of the disease.
-In line with global frameworks from the World Health Organization and the United Nations, MMV will seek to maximize the impact of medicines for malaria control and elimination over its next business-planning period (2017–2021) by focusing on three strategic areas of activity:
+In line with global frameworks from the World Health Organization and the United Nations, MMV seeks to maximize the impact of medicines for malaria control and elimination by focusing on three strategic areas of activity:

 - Facilitating equitable access to quality antimalarials to maximize the use and health impact of existing products (near-term).

 - Developing better medicines for case management, including patient-adapted new combinations to overcome drug resistance, to facilitate deployment of shorter treatment courses and to protect vulnerable populations like children and pregnant women (medium-term).